dimagi/commcare-hq/corehq/apps/userreports/README.md

 before this can be processed, a new entry is not created, so it will be processed once.

-The benefits of this are that documents will be processed only once even if many changes come in at a time.
-It can also achieve greater parallelization than is currently available via pillows
+The main benefit of this is that documents will be processed only once even if many changes come in at a time.
+This makes this approach ideal datasources that don't require 'live' data or where the source documents change very frequently.

+It is also possible achieve greater parallelization than is currently available via pillows since multiple Celery workers can process the changes.

 ## Inspecting database tables